YanDevDz/ProBar/readme.md

-    wrapper : "body", // the wrapper who append ProBar. if class ".class" ,if id "#id" finishAnimation : true || false,  // config a finish animation. classNameBar : "setBar", // change a class to a custom class ( for Css ). wrapperId : "wrapperSetBar" // change a wrapper id for a custom Css.
+    wrapper : "body", // the wrapper who append ProBar. if class ".class" ,if id "#id" finishAnimation : true || false,  // config a finish animation. classNameBar : "setBar", // change a class to a custom class ( for Css ). wrapperId : "wrapperSetBar", // change a wrapper id for a custom Css. height:10, // give a height to Probar. rounded : { // use it to round Corners of Probar. topLeft : 25,
+      topRight : 25,
+      bottomLeft : 25,
+      bottomRight : 25
+    }
 }
 ```